liv7c/devblog/src/blog/build-git-helpers-bash-fzf.md

 If you are following along using another shell, check out [the official documentation on how to set shell integration](https://github.com/junegunn/fzf?tab=readme-ov-file#setting-up-shell-integration).

-Don’t forget to source your shell config after modifying it (e.g, `source ~/.bashrc` ).
+Don’t forget to source your shell config after modifying it (e.g., `source ~/.bashrc`).

 Now, what does adding shell integration do?
-You should now be able to type <CTRL-r> (Control + r) in your terminal, and it should enable you to select a command from your history and paste it straight away in your terminal.
+You should now be able to type `<Ctrl-r>` (Control key + r) in your terminal, select a command from your history, and paste it directly into your terminal.

 !["Output of using Control + r in the command line.
 It displays a list of commands from the command history"](../img/command_hist_fzf.png)